hangssa/Rule_for_self/README.md

 # Rule_for_self
-ACL4SSR rulu for self use。
+ACL4SSR rule for self use。